 And Click Next again.
-Now the automatic rigging attempt will take place.
+Now the automatic rigging attempt will happen.
 Sometimes the tool fails at this moment.
-That means something is not right with our model, perhaps its missing some body parts?
+That means something is not right with our model, perhaps its missing some body parts or they are too close to each other?
 The process should take from few seconds to minutes.
 After its done, Click Next again.

 Downloading Rigged Character Model

 Your model should be added to Mixamo now and you can choose any animation you want!
-You should download the model now because its rigged.
-You can download your rigged model without any animation before you pick animation.
+If you want you can also download the rigged model (without any animations) but that’s not necessary.

 Finding & Saving Player Animations

 If you got a bug and your character is partially under the ground level, then refresh the browser and click random animation afterwards, it should disappear.
 A reminder, we need to make our character:

 - Be idle.

 So get one animation for each of these three states.
 I think running is more suitable than walking for majority of games.
 No reason to annoy players with slow movement speed of walking animation.
 Search for our animations there: